This add-on is operated by Flying Sphinx

 If you want to do something not quite so standard, please contact Flying Sphinx support to talk through what approaches could work better for your setup.

-If you’d like to use Flying Sphinx with Amazon RDS (via Heroku’s add-on for that service), then there’s one more step you’ll need to take care of: giving Flying Sphinx permission to access your MySQL database.
+If you’d like to use Flying Sphinx with Amazon RDS, then there’s one more step you’ll need to take care of: giving Flying Sphinx permission to access your MySQL database.

-As part of the Amazon RDS setup, you will have given Heroku permission to access your database, and so just repeat that step once more - this time, using the owner id 092495821309 and group name Scalarium-Default-Server.
+As part of the Amazon RDS setup, you will have to give Flying Sphinx access to your database.
+Grant access in your AWS security group to the owner id 092495821309 and group name Scalarium-Default-Server.

 Unless you’re using Ruby (see below), you’ll need to write a Sphinx configuration by hand, and then upload it to Flying Sphinx.
 That last step can be done easily enough using the command line tool: